Jodi Chee | MSc. Couns. | Director

-Ingrid specialises in leadership development and coaching, assessment, training and facilitation, and frequently travels through Phom Penh and works with living well to provide services to the community while in country.
-Over the past ten years she has worked within the public sector (governments and non-profits) as well as the private sector, in industries such as FMCG, Hotels and Pharmaceuticals.
+Ingrid specialises in leadership development and coaching, assessment, training and facilitation, and frequently travels through Phnom Penh and works with living well to provide services to the community while in country.
+She has worked within the public sector (governments and non-profits) as well as the private sector, in industries such as FMCG, Hotels and Pharmaceuticals.

 Originally South African, she started her career in the UK before moving to Asia in 2005.

 Currently she is based in Singapore.
 She has a particular interest in cross cultural influences, having lived and worked abroad extensively and is passionate about partnering with individuals to help them through transitions.

 Ingrid is a Chartered Organizational Psychologist, registered with the British Psychological Society and the Health Professions Council.
 She is also a trained Co-Active Coach, and qualified to use a variety of different psychometric tests.
 She gained her undergraduate degree from Durham University, and her Master’s degree from The University of Nottingham, where she specialised in expatriation and stress at work.
 She is married with two children.